Writing contests, conferences, workshops, editing services, calls for submissions, and more.

 THE WORK CONFERENCE 2018: March 23–25, NYC.
 Intensive, intimate gathering of 30 writers & 15 industry-leading agents and editors.
 Ticket includes agent meetings, critique workshop, dynamic programming, and more, plus social events & most meals.
 Quirky perks, meticulous attention to detail, and a focus on what matters most: The Work.
 For more information, please visit: http://theworkconference.com.

-$4,000 IN AWARDS!
+$4,000 IN AWARDS.
 Enter New Millennium Writing Awards by November 30—Best Poetry $1,000; Fiction $1,000; Nonfiction $1,000; Flash Fiction $1,000.
 All winners are published in our anthology and online.
-“Highly recommended.
-NMW is one of our favorite journals.”—Winning Writers.
-Twenty years of paying and publishing writers—we have launched careers!
-Visit: www.newmillenniumwritings.org.
+“I cannot overestimate the immense value of winning the NMW award.
+I credit you with giving me a second career as a writer.”—J. L. Schneider.
+Visit www.newmillenniumwritings.org.

 2018 NEW AMERICAN Poetry Prize; $1,000 award and book publication.
 Final judge: Andrew Grace.
 Deadline: January 15, 2018.
 Minimum length: 48 pages (no maximum).
 Reading fee: $25.
 Online submissions only, please.
 Complete guidelines: www.newamericanpress.com/contests.